Codificadores - Software

 Analog Encoders - The AnalogEncoder Class

 WPILib provides support for analog absolute encoders through the AnalogEncoder class (Java, C++).
-This class provides a simple API for configuring and reading data from duty cycle encoders.
+This class provides a simple API for configuring and reading data from analog encoders.

 Examples of analog encoders: